Schedule Changes

 Most schedule changes can be made in your plus.hope.edu account beginning registration week and through the first week of classes.

 After registration week, online registration closes for a short time while wait lists are reviewed by departments.
-Online registration reopens on the first official day of drop/add.
+Online registration reopens on the first day of the drop/add period.
 At that time, you can drop courses or add open courses (without a wait list) yourself in plus.hope.edu.
-You do not need instructor or advisor permission to make these changes.
+You do not need instructor or advisor permission to make these changes online.

 You won't be able to add yourself to a closed (full) class, or a class that shows open seats but has a wait list.
+You can, and should, add yourself to the wait list if you are interested in the course.
+This gives departments the most accurate representation of course demand.
 There is no automatic wait listing, so the only way a student can add a waitlisted or closed class is by getting permission from the instructor.

 Class availability generally shifts after the wait list period, so make sure you check the class schedule for classes that have opened up.

-It is your responsibility to know drop/add deadlines.
-Once the deadline has passed, you will only be able to withdraw from the course for a W grade.
+It is your responsibility to know the drop/add deadlines.
+Once the deadline has passed, you will only be able to withdraw from the course for a W grade and the course will remain on your record.

 Open Class with a Wait List or a closed (full) class

-- You will not be able to add yourself online to a closed class OR a class that has a wait list, even if it shows seats available.
+• Hope does not use automatic wait listing, so you will not be able to register yourself for a closed class OR a class that has a wait list, even if it shows available seats.

 Course Restrictions

-- You will not automatically be able to add classes for which you do not meet certain requirements (prerequisites, corequisites, major/minor declared, class standing, time conflict, and classes listed PERMISSION ONLY on the class schedule).
+• You will not automatically be able to add classes flagged PERMISSION or for which you do not meet certain requirements (prerequisites, corequisites, major/minor declared, class standing).

-- Contact the instructor or the department of the course and request a Course Override Form be submitted on your behalf.
-Once the Registrar's Office receives and processes the request, we will notify you.
-You will then be able to register yourself for the course in plus.hope.edu.
+• Contact the instructor or the department of the course and request a Course Override Form be submitted on your behalf.
+The Registrar's Office will process their request and email you a confirmation when you can register.
+You will then need to register yourself for the course in plus.hope.edu.
 Make sure you do so before online registration closes.

-- Time conflicts only: Make arrangements with the instructors on how you will work around the conflict.
-Register for all your other classes.
-Then email dropadd@hope.edu and we'll enter an override for you so that you can register.
+If you want to take two classes that overlap, either choose a different section, or, you can try to make arrangements with the instructors on how you will work around the conflict.
+If the instructors agree to work with you on the conflict, first register for all your other classses.
+Then email dropadd@hope.edu and we'll enter an override for you and email you when you can register.
 Instructors may also request time conflict overrides for students using the Course Override Form.

 WITHDRAWING FROM A COURSE